 Despite the similarities in their names, Medicare and Medicaid are two different public health care programs designed to help different groups of people, although some people may qualify for and receive both benefits.
 The programs are funded differently, with Medicaid being a state governed program and Medicare being funded and governed on a federal level.

-Comparing Medicare and Medicaid
+Comparing Medicare vs. Medicaid

 What Does Medicare Cover and Who is Eligible?